All Episodes

 All right.

-The firing of James Comey and the order to the counselor McCann, the president's counselor, to get rid of X, Y, and Z or do something the Senate, which was never, of course, carried out, because you and I know Donald Trump and he vents.
+The firing of James Comey and the order to the counselor McCann, the president's counselor, to get rid of X, Y, and Z or do something this and that, which was never, of course, carried out because you and I know Donald Trump and events, he vents, as most people do.

-By the way, most innocent people, and in this case the president, saying loudly every day, I never did this.
+By the way, most innocent people, and in this case, the president, saying loudly every day, I never did this.

 That's right.